Customs clearance in China

 Customs Clearance Documents

-Documents Required for Import Customs Clearance
+Documents for Import Customs Clearance

 • Bill of Entry